How to treat swollen eyelids?

 Eye allergies: Eye allergies are caused by allergens such as pollen, dust, preservatives, contact lenses, makeup and many more.
 Our eyes are very delicate and any foreign substance can cause an immediate change in it.
 There’s no such thing as swollen eyelid natural as eyelid inflammation is most commonly caused by foreign particles.
 It can’t develop naturally.

-Blepharitis - It is an inflammatory condition of the eyelid that occurs due to oil glands malfunctioning in the lid.
-It is characterized as painful and swollen eyelids along with dandruff-like flaky skin around the eyelid and a lot of loss in eyelashes.
+- It is an inflammatory condition of the eyelid that occurs due to oil glands malfunctioning in the lid.
+It is characterised as painful and swollen eyelids along with dandruff-like flaky skin around the eyelid and a lot of loss in eyelashes.

 It is a chronic eye condition whose symptoms can be regulated with good hygiene and treatment but it never gets entirely treated.
 It’s regarded as a bacteria infection but it can be caused by acne rosacea and dry eye syndrome.

-Eye Injury - Swollen eyelids can also be caused due to eye injury such as black eye or trauma often caused by cosmetic surgery.
-It triggers the eye and results in inflammation and swelling eyelids.
+- Swollen eyelids can also be caused due to eye injury such as black eye or trauma often caused by cosmetic surgery.
+It triggers the eye and results in inflammation and swelling of the eyelids.

 What is the treatment for swollen eyelids?